Eyepea/tanto/README.rst

 How to install ?
 ----------------

-Debian packages is the prefered method.
+You install as you wish, via sources, pip or Debian package.
 If you use another distribution, you can use the Python package or contribute to publish a package for your distribution.

 Debian
 ``````

-We are working to propose clean Debian packages, a first version exists in the **debian/** folder.
+We provide a Debian package source in the **debian/** folder.

 Python package
 ``````````````

-**Warning:** Root rights are necessary to install config files and cron file. pip install eyepea-monitoring-agent
+pip install tanto

 Usage
 -----

-- Default config files location: **/etc/eyepea_monitoring_agent/**
+- Default config files location: **/etc/tanto/**
 - Default cron file location: **/etc/cron.d/**

 #.
 Configure passive checks on your monitoring system: